 The OTBC VIP is an online incubation for entrepreneurs and startups that combines workshops with mentoring to provide entrepreneurs with practical, step-by-step information on how to start a company.
-Register & take the online course any time.
-Next 8 week live sequence starts April 1, 2021
+The next 8 week live sequence coming in 2022.

 VIP is 8 weeks of online training (1 workshop a week) that provides step-by-step guidance for entrepreneurs who are starting small businesses and growth companies.
 Our goal is to provide practical, how-to information focusing on best practices for validating a business model and starting a company.